1. The atmosphere is the envelope of_____________.

 Explanation: Caused by convergence of cold polar and warm westerly winds.

-50. The polar regions are zones of:
+50. The polar regions are zones of_____________.

 A) Low pressure